 Cooling towers on building roof tops are believed to be the breeding grounds of bacteria responsible for a summer outbreak of Legionnaires’ Disease in New York City.
 The outbreak began on July 10.
-As of August 13, twelve deaths and 119 cases of illness have been attributed to the disease, which is caused by Legionella bacteria (see New York City Department of Health and Mental Hygiene website).
+As of August 13, twelve deaths and 119 cases of illness have been attributed to the disease, which is caused by Legionella bacteria.
 The current outbreak is the largest in New York City’s history, and is focused in the city’s Bronx borough.
 On August 11, The New York Times reported a Rikers Island (New York) inmate had been diagnosed with Legionnaires’ Disease, but that the case is unlikely to be connected to the outbreak in the Bronx.

 An Airborne Respiratory Disease

 Legionella occurs naturally in water and can grow to very high levels in warm water, according to the US Centers for Disease Control and Prevention (CDC).
 People may be exposed to Legionella when they inhale water vapor or mists from contaminated hot tubs, showers, cooling towers, plumbing systems, decorative pools, water walls and fountains.
 Legionella infection may result in Legionnaires’ Disease, a form of pneumonia that can be fatal.